Skip to content

 Installing the OSG Token Renewal Service

-Install the OSG Token Renewal Service package:
+If using OIDC mode, install the OSG Token Renewal Service main package:

 root@server # yum install osg-token-renewer